Rhubarb Cranberry Cookies Recipe

 - 1/2 teaspoon ground cinnamon

 - 1 cup dried cranberries

-- 4 ounces white baking chocolate, chopped
+- 4 squares (1 ounce each) white baking chocolate

 - 2. Drop by tablespoonfuls 2 in. apart onto parchment paper-lined baking sheets.
 Bake at 350° for 10-12 minutes or until set.
 Remove to wire racks to cool.

 - 3. In a microwave-safe bowl, melt white chocolate; stir until smooth.
 Drizzle over cookies; let stand until set.
 Store in an airtight container.
 Yield: about 5-1/2 dozen.

 1 each: 84 calories, 4g fat (2g saturated fat), 14mg cholesterol, 67mg sodium, 12g carbohydrate (6g sugars, 0 fiber), 1g protein.

 "This recipe cuts down in half nicely.
 These cookies are very moist and an excellent way to use up rhubarb out of the garden.
 I made these but changed them up quite a bit to make them a little more heart healthy.
 I used canola oil instead of butter and also used whole wheat pastry flour instead of AP flour.
 I also used raw sugar.
 For more details check out my bloghttp://www.apinchofluv.com/wordpress/2014/07/25/whole-grain-oat-rhubarb-cookies/"